samkitchen94/CV/README.md

 ## Education

 #### Makers Academy (April 2019 to Jul 2019)
-Widely regarded as Europe's leading technology bootcamp based in London.

 - Ruby, Ruby on Rails, Javascript
 - Test Driven Development and a host of testing frameworks including Rspec, Capybara and Jasmine